wduminy/codespear.github.io/_posts/2015-06-20-introduction-to-emf.md

 ---
 layout: post
 category: architecture
-tags: [Eclipse,Java]
+tags: [modeling,EMF]
 excerpt: What is EMF all about?
 ---

 The Eclipse modeling framework (EMF) is a modeling framework and code generation facility for building tools and other applications based on a structured data model.
 From a model specification described in [XMI](https://en.wikipedia.org/wiki/XML_Metadata_Interchange), EMF provides tools and runtime support to produce a set of Java classes for the model, along with a set of adapter classes that enable viewing and command-based editing of the model, and a basic graphical editor.

 The easiest way to install EMF is to use the [all in one update zip file](https://www.eclipse.org/modeling/emf/downloads/) and install this zip file using the usual Eclipse *add plug-in* feature.

 You use EMF by roughly following these steps:
   1. Create an *Empty EMF project* using the EMF project wizard.
   2. Create an   [Ecore](https://www.eclipse.org/ecoretools/) model.
 Ecore is a modeling language that is a subset of [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language).
   3. From this model you generate Java code and an [Eclipse plug-in](https://wiki.eclipse.org/FAQ_What_is_a_plug-in%3F).

 ## The Ecore Model
   Create the `ecore file` in the `model` directory of the project.
 The default editor provides a tree-based view of the Ecore model.
 Select elements in this editor can be update using the properties view.

   The idea of the model is to build up a structured hierarchy.
 This structure is called a *containment tree*.
 Typically the model has one class that represents an object that contains instances of other classes of the model.
 Thus you are like to have a class called something like *Diagram* as the root of the containment tree.